Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 - I have managed to create engaging camping for the School
 - I have seen that money has come into the campaign.
 - I can see which users have sent me the money via the transaction page.
-- I can withdraw money from the camping pot and it will credit my account.
+- I can withdraw money from the campaign pot, and it will credit my account.

 ## User Stories

-For each of the interactions between user and software to complete a successful user journey, these are the individual user story around essential actions.
+The user story revolves around essential actions for each user and software interaction to complete a successful user journey.

-- As a Donor, I want to see more information about a live campaign so I can choose which campaign to donate to.
+- As a Donor, I want to see more information about a live campaign, so I can choose to donate.

-- As a Donor, I want to add credits to my account so I can donate to a campaign.
+- As a Donor, I want to add credits to my account to donate to a campaign.

-- As a Donor, I want to search for campaigns so I can see the progress of previous campaigns I have donated to.
+- As a Donor, I want to search for campaigns to see the progress of previous campaigns where I have donated.

-- As a Campaigner, I want to create a campaign so I can raise money for a cause I believe in.
+- As a Campaigner, I want to create a campaign to raise money for a cause I support.

-- As a Campaigner, I want to see how much money a campaign has made so I can see if I have support for my cause.
+- As a Campaigner, I want to see how much money a campaign has made to see if I have support for my cause.

 - As a Campaigner, I want to withdraw money from the campaign account so I can fund the project.